6x10tothe23rd/Persistent-Convo-Agent-Multi-Endpoint/README.md

 # Persistent Conversational Agent (PCA) with support for Multiple-Endpoints

 This project is designed to create a highly customizable Discord bot that utilizes the powerful GPT-4 and GPT-3.5 Turbo language models by OpenAI.
 The bot is designed to provide users with an interactive and engaging experience, while maintaining context across multiple conversations and channels.
+Messages are streamed back to the user as the chunks come in, so there's no more waiting to see if the bot is taking forever or just crashed.

 This repository contains the essential code, configuration files, and instructions required to set up and deploy the bot on your own Discord server.
 By following the setup instructions, you can create a personalized bot that can be easily integrated with your server for enhanced user interactions and engaging conversations.
 The bot can also handle multiple conversation streams and manage its history, making it highly versatile and adaptable to various use cases.